-Several theories exist to explain causation and risk factors.
 Advances in the study of the pathogenesis have established that vascular endothelial growth factor (VEGF) is key.
 This platelet-derived factor is stimulated by hypoxia and produced in diverse malignancies and conditions that affect circulation.
 VEGF induces vascular hyperplasia, oedema, and fibroblast or osteoblast proliferation at a peripheral level in the nails.
 In primary pulmonary conditions such as lung cancer, this is the operative mechanism.
 When there is extra-pulmonary shunting of blood - for example, in cyanotic heart disease - large megakaryocytic fragments gain access to the systemic circulation and affect distal sites such as the nails.
-Here, these fragments release their growth factors, including VEGF.
+Here, these fragments release growth factors, including VEGF.

-This mechanism does not explain all causes of clubbing.
 Unilateral clubbing secondary to local disorders (e.g., axillary artery aneurysm) is not due to a pulmonary circulation defect.
 In cases of bronchogenic carcinoma, growth hormone has been implicated as a cause of clubbing.
-In hypertrophic osteoarthropathy, an additional unknown factor is considered necessary to produce this syndrome, while others think that cyanosis is also required.
+In hypertrophic osteoarthropathy, an additional unknown factor is considered necessary to produce this syndrome; cyanosis may also be required.

 A neural mechanism involving the vagal system has also been proposed, following the observation that pathology and disease of vagally innervated organs is associated with an increased incidence of clubbing and that clubbing may be reversed following vagotomy.
 This has been especially noted in cases with hypertrophic osteoarthropathy.
 However, this hypothesis is now decreasing in popularity.

-Another prominent theory explaining the mechanism behind clubbing focuses on the role of platelet-derived growth factor (PDGF).
+Platelet derived growth factor (PDGF) may have a role.
 Platelets release PDGF in the vasculature of the fingertips.
 PDGF stimulates growth, vascular permeability, and monocyte and neutrophil chemotaxis, and leads to proliferation of vascular smooth muscle cells and fibroblasts, as is seen in clubbing.
 In addition, clubbing may be stimulated by local arteriovenous anastomoses provoked by neurocirculatory stimuli.
 Conditions that involve chronic platelet excess (e.g., inflammatory bowel disease) result in peripheral platelet trapping and release of PDGF.

 As clubbing is a manifestation of several disorders, no single genetic factor predisposes to clubbing.
 The heredity of each disorder is distinct.
 Not all are genetic.